NYPL/metadata-documentation/metadata/division/photography.md

 ---

 ## See Also
-- [Wallach Division: Photography Collection (Internal Documentation) 🔒](https://docs.google.com/document/d/1Kt90vsEINm0jgRXquCOXRpsSWvZM7ASE6ugFs7-ukNo/edit) for the respective [MSU Liason's 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit?gid=0) internal documentation and notes related to the Photography Collection
+- [Wallach Division: Photography Collection (Internal Documentation) 🔒](https://docs.google.com/document/d/1Kt90vsEINm0jgRXquCOXRpsSWvZM7ASE6ugFs7-ukNo/edit) for the respective [Metadata Services Liason's 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit?gid=0) internal documentation and notes related to the Photography Collection
 - [Importing TMS Records](/metadata-documentation/workflows/importing/tms/) for the workflow to create records in the Metadata Management System (MMS) by importing metadata from records cataloged in The Museum System (TMS)
 - [Prints and Photographs Discovery](https://ppd.nypl.org/) for source data about items in the Photography Collection